vi/websocat/doc/clihelp.md

           Makes listening port "0" practical.

       --accept-from-fd
-          Show dedicated error message explaining how to migrate Websocat1's --accpet-from-fd to the new scheme
+          Show dedicated error message explaining how to migrate Websocat1's --accept-from-fd to the new scheme

       --reuser-tolerate-torn-msgs
           When using `reuse-raw:` (including automatically inserted), do not abort connections on unrecoverable broken messages